hemanth22/jenkins-s2i-example/README.md

 An example demonstrating Jenkins S2I features for installing plugins, configuring jobs, Jenkins, etc and using slave pods for Jenkins jobs.

+**NOTE:** This fork of Siamak Sadeghianfar's original repository uses the `centos` base image, as a workaround for the original base `rhel` image throwing the following error on build:

+    nfs_wrapper is not installed

 ## Installation

 1. Create a new OpenShift project, where the Jenkins server will run: